 We also learned that the average moving job to NYC was the size of a studio apartment.
 Meanwhile, the average move out of NYC was the size of a one bedroom.
 This finding corresponds to the WSJ’s suggestion that young couples are looking to move elsewhere.
 However, it seems that young singles are flocking back to NYC.

-Are you planning to move in or move out of NYC?
+Are you planning to leave NYC or move out of the city?

-If you are planning a move in or out of New York City, be sure to request a free estimate from us.
+Are you planning on leaving NYC or moving out of the city?
+If so, be sure to request a free estimate from us.
 We’re a top rated Brooklyn moving company here to serve all of your moving needs.